• Skip to main content

 How to Set Up the Rim on a Basket

-After weaving a basket and achieving the wall height you want you will be proceeding with creating the rim for the basket.
+After weaving a basket and achieving the wall height you want, you will proceed with creating the rim for the basket.

-You will need a few tools to create your closed basket base.
-The following are the basics to start with.
+The following are the basics to start with:

 • Reed cutters